jncraton/software-engineering-cpsc4430/lectures/05-git.md

 ---------------

 - `git init` is used to to create a repository
-- Create a regular repositories in directory `a`
+- Create a regular repository in directory `a`
 - Create a bare repo (`git init --bare`) in `origin`

 Examining State